CIROH-UA/ciroh-ua_website/docs/products/products-intro.md

 sidebar_position: 0
 ---

-# CIROH Products
+# Products

 CIROH scientists and engineers work to improve the understanding of hydrologic processes, operational hydrologic forecasting techniques and workflows, community water modeling, translation of forecasts to actionable products, and use of water predictions in decision making.

-CIROH Open Source Projects:
+CIROH Open Source Projects using Cloud Infrastructure:
 - NextGen In A Box
 - Advancing Snow Model
 - Streamflow Evaluation Tool